The practitioner should investigate each client's legal problem to establish accurate and complete knowledge of all relevant facts.

 - Personal observations of the scene where key events took place.

 It may be preferable to use trained investigators rather than practitioners in certain circumstances.
 Investigators may be more effective in locating and interviewing witnesses and in obtaining key documents and records because they may have special skills and specific knowledge about the community.
-The provider may also need to enlist the services of an expert to investigate and analyze specific facts, especially in highly technical areas, such as medicine.
+The organization may also need to enlist the services of an expert to investigate and analyze specific facts, especially in highly technical areas, such as medicine.